schuyberg/vzr-stage/README.md

 A music visualization suite.

-in progress.. more docs and a 'standalone' version of vzr code coming soon.
+in progress.. docs and a 'standalone' version of vzr code coming soon.

-if you're keen, the following commands should get you started...
+if you're keen, the following should get you started...

         npm install
         npm run dev